Multi-Year Accessibility Plan

 - communicate with employees, customers and members of the public by e-mail or letter if telephone communication is not suitable to individuals’ communication needs or is not available

-- encourage persons with disabilities to consult with Treasure Hunt in person, by telephone or e-mail, in order to discuss additional accessibility formats that may be necessary to accommodate their individual needs
+- encourage persons with disabilities to consult with The Company in person, by telephone or e-mail, in order to discuss additional accessibility formats that may be necessary to accommodate their individual needs

-Treasure Hunt seeks to provide all candidates and employees with an equal opportunity to succeed, and so works to ensure accessibility for persons with disabilities throughout the recruitment and hiring process, as well as at the workplace.
-Treasure Hunt has also developed policies to accommodate employees with disabilities, and processes to help employees to return to work after disability leave.
+The Company seeks to provide all candidates and employees with an equal opportunity to succeed, and so works to ensure accessibility for persons with disabilities throughout the recruitment and hiring process, as well as at the workplace.
+The Company has also developed policies to accommodate employees with disabilities, and processes to help employees to return to work after disability leave.

-Treasure Hunt is committed to furthering its objective to foster an inclusive workplace.
-As a result on an ongoing basis, Treasure Hunt will take the following steps:
+The Company is committed to furthering its objective to foster an inclusive workplace.
+As a result on an ongoing basis, The Company will take the following steps: